Headscarf controversy in Turkey: Background

+Abdülhamid II's decree dated April 2, 1892, prohibited by the wearing of çarşaf.

 Mustafa Kemal had the ambition to make Turkey a new modern secular nation.
 In 1925, the Turkish government introduced a new Family Law modelled after the Swiss Family Law, and in the same year, it banned Mahmud II's reformation hat for men to be Westernise, the fez.
 In 1928, the Turkish government removed the official religion provision from the constitution.
 Mustafa Kemal viewed modern clothing as an essential visual symbol of the new secular nation and encouraged both women and men to wear modern fashion, but in contrast to his law against traditional wear for men, he never introduced a ban against the hijab.
 However, he appeared in public with his wife Latife Uşaki unveiled and arranged formal state receptions with dinner and dance where men and women could mingle, to encourage women to leave seclusion and adopt modern clothing, and in the mid-1920s, upper- and middle class Turkish women started to appear unveiled in public.